JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 Is it an option to delete that data and start from scratch e.g., cache data?
 Or deploy a new solution side-by-side and migrate other apps to use it?

+How do you do backups currently?
+Surely you have strategy for your backups?
+Can you use that in this migration?
-Do you have a backup strategy for your data?
-No matter how you approach migration, you should have a backup strategy.
+No matter how you approach this migration, you should have a backup implementation.
 This itself is a big topic and I'll cover that in a future post.
 Plan for failure and accidental disk deletion.